-This is the second post in a pancocojams ongoing series on Haitian names.
+This is the second post in an ongoing pancocojams series on Caribbean names.

 This post provides information about a few distinctive Haitian female names as well as information about some Haitian naming customs.